Flare: Anomaly Diagnostics for Divergent LLM Training in GPU Clusters of Thousand-Plus Scale: Background and Motivation

 \subsection{Anomalies of Large-scale LLM Training}

 Due to the complexity of the entire training stack, various issues can easily occur.
-These issues affect both the training speed of individual training jobs and the overall utilization of training clusters, collectively termed as anomalies. \autoref{tb:anomaly-analysis} presents a distilled analysis of the common anomalies in our real-world cluster, broadly categorized into two primary types: errors and slowdowns.
-These anomalies often span responsibilities across multiple teams ~\cite{jiangMegaScaleScaling,dongBoostingLargescale,wuFALCONPinpointing}, making them notoriously difficult to diagnose.
-Thus, resolving these anomalies demands a diagnostic framework that can effectively identify their attributions.
-However, designing such a framework is far from trivial, posing three key challenges.
+These issues affect both the training speed of individual training jobs and the overall utilization of training clusters, collectively termed as anomalies.

-\paragraph{The pain of triggering condition.} Anomalies in large-scale LLM training can arise at any stage and time, as shown in the fourth row of \autoref{tb:anomaly-analysis}.
-First, low-level OS or hardware issues, often attributed to the operations team, may occur randomly, causing runtime hangs or slowdowns.
-For example, \autoref{fig:frequency} illustrates a significant MFU decline resulting from single-GPU underclocking.
-Second, training slowdowns caused by codebase modifications may also occur randomly.
-Specifically, codebase updates on the LLM algorithm typically cause slowdowns at the start, while modifications related to the training infrastructure can result in mid-training slowdowns.
-A notable example is the slowdown caused by on-demand garbage collection (GC)~\cite{jiangMegaScaleScaling} of Python runtime, as detailed in \S\ref{sec:diagnose:issue}.
-In such cases, a long-term background diagnostic mechanism is required to identify these anomalies.
-However, given the variety of anomalies across the stack, it is challenging to design a lightweight diagnostic framework capable of efficiently collecting key metrics.